fr0sty99/mazeGenerator/README.md

 # Description

-This project was created to visualize the Depth First Search algorithm.
+This project was created for educational purpose and uses the Depth First Search (DFS) algorithm.

---

 ![screenshot](https://i.imgur.com/TEkWsFg.png)